zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 The total electric tensor (defined in Equation 9.27) can be expanded in two different ways.
-One way is to take its part outside the integral (thus avoiding the singularity), as was done in Equation 9.24:
+One way is to write it as a product, and take the factor that contains derivatives the integral (thus avoiding the singularity), as was done in Equation 9.24:

 $$ \tag{14.23}
 \begin{aligned}